 Duff's Duff Movie

-Lane Daniels (Hilary Duff - Greta) has always had an ambition to be a journalist for Cosmo and she gets a chance when the editor, Kate White (Jaime Pressly - Smoke Screen), offers her the chance of writing the cover story.
+Lane Daniels (Hilary Duff - Greta) has always had an ambition to be a journalist for Cosmo and she gets a chance when the editor, Kate White (Jaime Pressly - Smoke Screen), offers her the opportunity to write the cover story.
 But in order to do so Lane needs to first secure herself a job in the world of finance and then go on a series of dates with guys looking to find themselves a Mrs. Right.
-But along the way Lane finds that living a lie and dating all these guys makes her realise something about herself.
+But along the way, whilst she lives a lie and dates all these guys, it makes her realise something about herself.

 In truth "Beauty & the Briefcase" is so vacuous, yes vacuous, that it reminded me one of one of those cartoons when the guy holds the phone away from his ear and we hear "mwah, mwah, mwah, mwah" come screeching out of the earpiece.
 The thing is that in between imitating other movies in its style and ridiculous over the top stereotypes, which includes a ridiculously British stereotype thrown in there, it soon becomes annoying.
 The daft thing is that I don't have an objection to the falseness it presents of the upwardly mobile young woman who gets through life on her looks and charm, that can be amusing, but this doesn't have any control over it so that whilst inevitably there will be some meaning to this nonsense, as Lane learns certain things about what is really important to her, it is hard work getting through it.